-Bound states for particles around black holes is a very interesting effect and a detailed study was carried out in \cite{Grain:2007gn}.
+Bound states for particles around black holes is a very interesting effect and a detailed study has been carried out in \cite{Grain:2007gn}.
 A similar study can be done by the investigation of QNMs.
-In both cases the goal is to find the characteristic complex frequencies for a scalar field which propagates in a black hole background.
-The constraints which the scalar field has to satisfy are boundary conditions at the black hole horizon and at spatial infinity.
-However, the physical meanings of bound states and quasi-normal modes are very different and correspond to different energy ranges.
-In \cite{Grain:2007gn} a systematic study was carried out of quanta trapped between the finite black hole potential barrier and the infinitely thick well which works as a barrier preventing the particles from reaching infinity.
-These bound states may have possible cosmological consequences related to the primordial power spectrum \cite{barrau3, Carr:2005zd}.
-Also the phenomenology of these bound states and their spectra should be studied in details and experiments associated with light black holes should also take into account those states.
+In both cases the goal is to find the characteristic complex frequencies for a scalar field, which propagates in a black hole background.
+The scalar field must satisfy the boundary conditions at the black hole horizon and at spatial infinity.
+However, the physical meanings of bound states and quasi-normal modes are very different.
+In \cite{Grain:2007gn} a systematic study was carried out of quanta trapped between the finite AdS black hole potential barrier and the infinitely broad well, which works as a barrier preventing the particles from reaching infinity.
+These bound states may have cosmological consequences related to the primordial power spectrum \cite{barrau3, Carr:2005zd}.
+Also the phenomenology of these bound states and their spectra should be studied in detail and experiments associated with black holes should also take these states into account.

-One basic tool to examine the stability of a black hole is to study the Regge and Wheeler potential.
-Regge and Wheeler \cite{regwh} first described a decomposition of perturbations on a spherically symmetric background geometry into tensor harmonics and wrote the perturbation equations in terms of these harmonics.
-They found that it is possible to put the equations for the oscillatory motion into the form of a single second-order Schrodinger-type differential equation with an effective potential.
-Then the study of these equations can give us important information on the stability of the black hole The first metric that was studied by Regge and Wheeler was the Schwarzschild metric.